 Less is more!

 During 2013, I felt I was being pulled in lots of different directions – know the feeling?
-I was working full-time, keeping up with this blog, completing photography commissions, seeing friends and family, exercising, maintaining my home, travelling, wasting too much time online and so it went on.
+I was working full-time, keeping up with this blog, seeing friends and family, exercising, maintaining my home, travelling, wasting too much time online and so it went on.

 I found the lack of ‘me time’ exhausting so I tried to reduce my commitments.
 After looking at an average week I realised there was nothing I wanted to remove from my schedule, so I decided to simplify everything else, starting with my environment.